 The Ministry of Internal Affairs named a proven way to scare away a fraudster

-New wave of phishing: attackers disguise themselves as Google notifications
+A new wave of phishing: attackers are masquerading as Google notifications

 The army of droppers in Russia has grown to 2 million: scammers are changing tactics